smtran8/pnf_v2la/README.md

 # P&F — Past and Future

-### Anticipatory Navigation via Multi-Robot Motion Forecasting
+### Motion Forecasting for Safe Robot Navigation

-P&F is a learned motion-forecasting module for mobile robots.
+P&F is a learned motion-forecasting framework for mobile robots.
 It takes a moving obstacle's **past** trajectory and predicts its **future** trajectory (~1–2 seconds ahead), so the robot can avoid where obstacles *will be* — not just where they *are now*.

-Unlike reactive obstacle avoidance (gap-following, DWA, potential fields), which responds only to the present, P&F reasons about obstacle **velocity and intent** — resolving the *freezing-robot problem* and reactive oscillation that reactive methods hit in dynamic, multi-agent environments.
+Unlike reactive obstacle avoidance (for example gap following), which responds only to the present and stationary obstacles, P&F focuses on obstacle **velocity and intent** in environments where every agent (vehicles) move dynamically.

 ---